Dealing with inequality constraints in large-scale semidefinite relaxations for graph coloring and maximum clique problems: Numerical results

-As a preliminary test, we ran the version of \texttt{ADAL} tailored for SDPs in standard form.
-However, this non-optimized version of \texttt{ADAL} did not allow us to solve any instance due to memory issues.
-Therefore, in the following comparisons, we only consider the version of \texttt{ADAL} described in Section~\ref{sec:admm}.

-In Table \ref{tab:rand}, for each solver and each combination of $n$, $m$ and $p$, we report the number of instances solved within the time limit and the average running time.
-We notice that for $n = 250$ and $m = 25000$, \texttt{SDPNAL+} is not able to solve any instance within the time limit, while \texttt{ADAL} is able to solve all of them with a precision of $10^{-5}$.
-For $n = 500$ and $m = 100000$ both algorithms are not able to solve any instance within the time limit. \texttt{SDPNAL+} performs better on instances with $n = 1000$ and $m = 10000$, while for the other instances either the two solvers show similar performances or \texttt{ADAL} outperforms \texttt{SDPNAL+}.
+In Table~\ref{tab:rand}, we report the comparison between \texttt{ADAL-ineq} and \texttt{SDPNAL+} in terms of number of iterations and CPU time needed in order to reach an accuracy of $10^{-5}$.
+For each solver and each combination of $n$, $m$ and $p$, we report the number of instances solved within the time limit along with the average running time.
+We notice that for $n = 250$ and $m = 25000$, \texttt{SDPNAL+} is not able to solve any instance within the time limit, while \texttt{ADAL-ineq} is able to solve all of them with a precision of $10^{-5}$.
+For $n = 500$ and $m = 100000$, both algorithms are not able to solve any instance within the time limit. \texttt{SDPNAL+} performs better on instances with $n = 1000$ and $m = 10000$, while for the other instances either the two solvers show similar performances or \texttt{ADAL-ineq} outperforms \texttt{SDPNAL+}.

-The performance profiles of \texttt{ADAL} and \texttt{SDPNAL+} on random instances are reported in Figure~\ref{fig:rand}, showing the better performance of \texttt{ADAL} with respect to \texttt{SDPNAL+}: on almost $60\%$ of the instances \texttt{ADAL} is the fastest algorithm and it is also able to solve $90\%$ of the instances while \texttt{SDPNAL+} solves only $80\%$ of the instances within the time limit.
+The performance profiles of \texttt{ADAL-ineq} and \texttt{SDPNAL+} on random instances are reported in Figure~\ref{fig:rand}, highlighting the superior performance of \texttt{ADAL-ineq} with respect to \texttt{SDPNAL+}; on close to $60\%$ of the instances \texttt{ADAL-ineq} is the fastest algorithm and is also able to solve $90\%$ of the instances whereas \texttt{SDPNAL+} is only able to solve $80\%$ of the instances within the time limit.